Adele Celebrates The Anniversary Of Her Iconic Album ’21’: ‘Happy 10 Years Old Friend’

 “Best recorded music of the century, love you girl,” penned a second follower.

 “I remember listening to ‘First Love’ on MySpace all those years ago when I was just 17 and thinking how special you were.
 10 years on and I’ve been lucky enough to see you perform on every tour.
 Thanks for being amazing and for all the memories of belting your tunes out on full blast and singing along like a crazy woman.
-You’re the best,” penned a third fan.
+You’re the best,” added a third fan.

-Adele posted three black and white photographs from the shoot which accompanied the music.
+Adele posted three black and white images taken during the album cover’s photo shoot.

 The first was the cover of 21, where Adele leaned on her right palm with her eyes closed.
-Her lovely face filled the pic.
-Adele’s honey blonde tresses were brushed back away from her forehead and her eyes were cast downward.
+Her hair was brushed back away from her forehead and her eyes were cast downward.

 In the second snap, the singer changed hands and leaned on her left.
 Her eyes were open wide as she glanced off-camera.

 The third image showed the young woman seated on a floor.
 She wore a long-sleeved black sweater and paired it with plaid pants.
 The legs were cuffed up to show her ankles.
-Adele laughed in the snap, her nose was crinkled with happiness.
+Adele laughed in the snap, her nose crinkled with happiness.

 She likely did not know at the time these pictures were shot the impact 21 would have on the recording industry.
-In 2012 Adele made history at the 54th Annual Grammy Awards by winning six trophies and matching Beyonce’s record for winning the most awards by a female artist in one night said the official Grammy site.
+In 2012, Adele made history at the 54th Annual Grammy Awards by winning six trophies and matching Beyonce’s record for winning the most awards by a female artist in one night, according to the official Grammy site.

-She also broke Michael Jackson’s record as the youngest artist to take home six gramophones at the age of 24.
-Michael was just 25 when he accomplished the same feat for Thriller.
+She also broke Michael Jackson’s record by becoming the youngest artist to take home six gramophones at the age of 24.
+Jackson was just 25 when he accomplished the same feat with Thriller.